Router Details

 To reserve DHCP IP addresses from the Router Details page, follow these steps:

-- Under the section of the page, tap .
+1. Under the Connectivity section of the Router Details page, tap Advanced LAN parameters.

 If you choose to modify the reserved IP address of the client or device, tap the edit icon next to the device or client name and enter the new IP address.
-The changes are auto saved when you tap the back arrow (
+The changes are auto saved when you tap the back arrow () icon.

 To reserve an IP address from the Client Details page, follow these steps: